jonalarson/eks-toolbox/README.md

 ## requirements

-`As shown in the screenshots bellow, the OSX host has also been configured with oh-my-zsh, powerlvl 9k and the Hack fonts and runs iTerm2.`
+`As shown in the screenshots bellow, the OSX host has also been configured with oh-my-zsh, powerlvl9k and the Hack fonts and runs iTerm2.`

 Please follow this guides to set up your host: